enupal/docs/docs/stripe-payments/connect/vendors.md

 ![Edit Vendor](https://enupal.com/assets/docs/enupal-stripe-connect-4.png)

+## Sample Templates

+We have created this basic [sample templates](https://github.com/enupal/stripe/tree/master/templates), these are useful to handle vendors on the front-end to connect to Stripe and to manage products.
+Templates for Craft Commerce _comming soon_

 ## How to associate a Stripe Account to a vendor?

 This needs to be done via the front-end, each vendor needs to be logged in with their Craft User.
-Please take as an example our marketplace templates, in the Front-end a logged in vendor could go to `/marketplace/account` the vendor needs to click on the `Connect with Stripe` button and will be redirected to the Stripe Onboard process and finally will be redirected with a valid Stripe Id that will be associated to the vendor.
+Please take as an example our marketplace templates (link above), in the Front-end a logged in vendor could go to `/marketplace/account` the vendor needs to click on the `Connect with Stripe` button and will be redirected to the Stripe Onboard process and finally will be redirected with a valid Stripe Id that will be associated to the vendor.

 ![Front-end Vendor Account](https://enupal.com/assets/docs/enupal-stripe-connect-5.png)